Reason-Wang/DialogueGLP/README.md

-## Global-Local Modeling with Prompt-Based Knowledge Enhancement for Emotion Inference in Conversation
+## DialogueGLP: Global-Local Modeling with Prompt-Based Knowledge Enhancement for Emotion Inference in Conversation

+This is code for "Global-Local Modeling with Prompt-Based Knowledge Enhancement for Emotion Inference in Conversation".

 ### Dependencies